laurieburchell/multi-sentence-questions/README.md

 # Multi-sentence Questions

-Dataset for the upcoming paper.
+Dataset for "Querent Intent in Multi-Sentence Questions" (Burchell et al. 2020).
+Find the paper at https://arxiv.org/abs/2010.08980 and the data at http://data.statmt.org/msq.tgz.

 ## Summary stats: